slab/quill/docs/api/formatting.md

 ### formatText

 Formats text in the editor.
 For line level formats, such as text alignment, target the newline character or use the [`formatLine`](#formatline) helper.
 See [formats](/docs/formats/) for a list of available formats.
+To remove formatting, pass `false` for the value argument.
 The user's selection may not be preserved.

 **Methods**